 - Promotes and maintains high quality deer habitat

-- Provides opportunities for deer hunters to meet, share experiences and develop a fraternal spirit
+- Provides opportunities for deer hunters to meet, share experiences and develop an inclusive spirit

 - Educates hunters and the public on the value of the sport of deer hunting

 - Supports the enforcement of regulations which curtail the illegal taking of deer